reaktor/express-gauth/README.md

 ### Version history

+* 1.1.3 - Fix domain parsing when emnail has multiple @ characters
 * 1.1.2 - Remove lodash dependency
 * 1.1.1 - Prompt for Google account to enable account change
 * 1.1.0 - ACL by individual email